pkmn/engine/docs/PROTOCOL.md

   "Standard" restrictions for competitive formats - Species Clause, Cleric Clause, movepool legality and bans, etc.
-- **Cartridge**: Cartridge legality still enforces anything that can be legitimately obtained on the cartridge and used in link battles, but does not enforce any of Pokémon Showdown's clauses or mods.
+- **Cartridge**: Cartridge legality still enforces anything that can be legitimately obtained on the cartridge and used in link battles, but doesn't enforce any of Pokémon Showdown's clauses or mods.
 - [**"Hackmons"**](https://www.smogon.com/articles/pure-hackmons-introduction): A step further than
   cartridge legality, removing restrictions on moves / items / abilities / types / stats / etc -
   anything which can be hacked into the game before the battle.